telepresenceio/telepresence/reference/volume.md

 With either method, the code you run locally either from the subshell or from the intercept command will need to be prepended with the `$TELEPRESENCE_ROOT` environment variable to utilitze the mounted volumes.

-For example, Kubernetes mounts secrets to `/var/run/secrets`.
+For example, Kubernetes mounts secrets to `/var/run/secrets/kubernetes.io` (even if no `mountPoint` for it exists in the Pod spec).
 Once mounted, to access these you would need to change your code to use `$TELEPRESENCE_ROOT/var/run/secrets`.

 <Alert severity="info">If using <code>--mount=true</code> without a command, you can use either <a href="../environment/">environment variable</a> flag to retrieve the variable.</Alert>